fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Update-AzureDisk.md

 ```

 ## DESCRIPTION
-The **Update-AzureDisk** cmdlet changes the label that is associated with a disk in the disk repository of the current azure_2 subscription.
+The **Update-AzureDisk** cmdlet changes the label that is associated with a disk in the disk repository of the current Azure subscription.

 ## EXAMPLES